-Prior to the completion of this offering, we intend to apply to have our ADSs listed on the Nasdaq Global Market under the symbol "ERYP."
+We have applied to have our ADSs listed on the Nasdaq Global Market under the symbol "ERYP."
 Our ordinary shares are currently listed on Euronext Paris under the symbol "ERYP.PA."

 Transfer Agent and Registrar

 Upon the closing of this offering, the transfer agent and registrar for the ADSs will be The Bank of New York Mellon.